 Simple Grid can be defined as a column in a Grid field.
 The native Grid field can not be nested inside of itself.
 Simple Grid saves its data as a JSON object, thus there is no complicated data storage model, which means it can easily be nested inside of Grid, Bloqs, or Fluid.

-Simple Grid only has Text, Textarea, File, and Toggle fields.
+Simple Grid only has Text, Textarea, File, Toggle, Date, and URL fields.

 See the previous question.
 Simple Grid is just that, its a simplified version of the Grid field and it will not support all fieldtypes.